 A. Elected Chairs and Coordinators - As provided herein, certain non-officer committee chairs and coordinators shall be elected by the House of Delegates.
 Their eligibility, terms of office, etc. shall be as provided.
 These elected non-officer committee chairs and coordinators of WSI are:

-(1) Membership/Registration Coordinator;

-(2) the Officials Chair;
+(1) the Officials Chair;